undomained/teds/doc/contributing.rst

 This project follows the PEP 8 style guide which is universally adopted by most Python projects.
 It is also the standard used for the Python standard library development and is described in full here: https://peps.python.org/pep-0008/.

-In order to see if your code conforms to the standard, configure your editor to highlights parts of the code that do not conform or use an external tool to do so.
+In order to see if your code conforms to the standard, configure your editor to highlight parts of the code that do not conform or use an external tool to do so.
 One such tool is ``flake8`` which is part of ``requirements.txt`` (the executable is in your path if the virtual environment is activated).
 You can test the correctness of a source file by running ``flake8 file.py``.
 This tool compares the source file(s) to a set of rules defined by PEP 8 and generates a report per source file.
 If everything conforms to the standard there should be no output.
 Writing readable code is important for *i)* reducing the likelihood of future bugs and *ii)* reducing the time it takes for someone (including yourself) to read and contribute to the code.

 ``flake8_check.sh``, found in the root source directory, checks all Python source files with some exceptions listed in the script.
 It is run as one of the steps in the Bitbucket pipeline when new code is pushed.
 If there are style errors in any of the source files the pipeline fails.